aws-samples/serverless-patterns/pipes-schema-validation-confluent/README.md

    ]
    ```

-1. You can confirm the successful deserialization of messages by the enrichment Lambda function in in CloudWatch Logs (see [Accessing Amazon CloudWatch logs for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs.html) for instructions):
+1. You can confirm the successful deserialization of messages by the enrichment Lambda function in CloudWatch Logs (see [Accessing Amazon CloudWatch logs for AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs.html) for instructions):

    ```json
    {